-"Using Nautilus to Work with Files" on page 107 presented an introduction to using Nautilus.
+"Using Nautilus to Work with Files" on page 94 presented an introduction to using Nautilus.
 This section discusses the Nautilus File Browser window in more depth.
+Figure 8-2 shows a File Browser window with a Side pane (sometimes called a sidebar), View pane, menubar, toolbar, location bar, and status bar.
+To display your home folder in a File Browser window, select Main menu: Places⇔Home Folder.

-Figure 8-3 A Nautilus File Browser window displaying a List view and a textual location bar
+Figure 8-3 Nautilus File Browser window displaying a List view and a textual location bar